Redskin: Red as a racial identifier

 In the modern debate over sports teams with the name, Oklahoma News 4 asserted that Oklahoma should change its name.
 The name Oklahoma translates from Choctaw as 'red people' (okla 'people' + humma 'red').
 However, humma has a number of possible meanings in Choctaw, one of which is "humma, an addition to a man's name which gives him some distinction, calling on him for courage and honor."
-The name Oklahoma was created in 1886 by Principal Chief Allen Wright (Choctaw, 1826–1885).
+The name Oklahoma was created in 1866 by Principal Chief Allen Wright (Choctaw, 1826–1885).
 The Choctaw Nation of Oklahoma states that in the Choctaw language Okla means "people" and humma means "red."
-The Choctaw term has never used as an anti-Native American racial slur.